-Our audiologists hold a doctoral or master’s degree in Audiology and are certified by the State of Michigan as well as ASHA (American Speech and Hearing Association) and/or AAA (American Academy of Audiology).
+Our audiologists hold a doctoral degree in Audiology and are certified by the State of Michigan as well as ASHA (American Speech and Hearing Association) and/or AAA (American Academy of Audiology).
 We encourage walk-in appointments for cleaning and checking of your hearing aids.
 Our office is open Monday through Friday from 9-5 and Saturdays by appointment.

 Melissa Collard is a Copper Country native and a graduate of Calumet High School.
 She received her bachelor’s degree in Speech and Audiology from Western Michigan University.
 She also received her doctoral degree in Audiology (AuD.) from Western Michigan University.
 Before moving back to the area in 2011, she was working at Munson Medical Center in Traverse City, MI.